sansbankdao/evonext-docs/docs/for-builders/deploy.md

 ## Introduction

-Deploying your Evo App involves not only hosting your application but also ensuring it integrates seamlessly with the Dash Platform.
-This guide will walk you through the process of publishing a "Document" to a specific Dash Platform Data Contract, enabling your app to interact with the Dash ecosystem.
-The Data Contract in question is `6fBkKSne1xQ5GCPW9fdwEkH7nk8oYPu48vYiYssWzhX8`, which can be viewed [here](https://platform-explorer.com/dataContract/6fBkKSne1xQ5GCPW9fdwEkH7nk8oYPu48vYiYssWzhX8).
+Fortunately, deploying your Evo App __DOES NOT__ require any hosting or maintenance burdens by you or your team; but it's important to ensure it integrates seamlessly with the __Dash Platform Document Schema.__

+This guide will walk you through the process of publishing an Evo App (Document) to the EvoNext Data Contract, enabling your app to interact with the Dash ecosystem.
+The specific Data Contract in question is __`6fBkKSne1xQ5GCPW9fdwEkH7nk8oYPu48vYiYssWzhX8`__, which can be viewed [__here__](https://platform-explorer.com/dataContract/6fBkKSne1xQ5GCPW9fdwEkH7nk8oYPu48vYiYssWzhX8?tab=schema).

 ## Prerequisites

 Before you begin, ensure you have the following:

-- A deployed Evo App with a live URL.
+- A [__fully validated__](https://dashpay.io/) Evo App document schema.
 - Access to the Dash Platform and the necessary permissions to publish documents.
 - Basic understanding of JSON and API interactions.
 - Node.js and npm installed on your development machine.